1976 Summer Olympics: Television coverage

-The flag was found a year after its mysterious appearance under the stands of the Olympic Stadium, in a plastic bag, by the boss of a former employee of the organizing committee of the Games.
-He offered to keep the flag and she accepted.
-Thirty years later, she entrusted the flag to her brother-in-law, a history professor and stage manager during the Games, with the intention of giving it to Quebec independence.

-According to the stage manager, the flag appeared before or during the equestrian competitions that took place on the same day as the closing ceremony.
-He suspects that a member of the organizing committee of the Games may be responsible for its appearance.

-When the controversy was revealed by Infoman, Cédric Essiminy, a public relations advisor for the Parc Olympique, stated that no one knew that this event had taken place.
-He claimed that installing a flag of this size would have required a team of several people.

-The Quebec flag was provocative for two reasons: it is illegal to fly a flag that does not represent a country at the Olympic Games, and it was larger than the Olympic flags.

-Finally, Jean-René Dufort raised the flag again to commemorate the 75th anniversary of the Quebec flag in the Olympic Stadium.

-To date, the identity of the individuals responsible for this event remains unknown.

 Legacy

 The legacy of the Montreal Olympics is complex.
 Many citizens regard the Olympiad as a financial disaster for the city as it faced debts for 30 years after the Games had finished.
 The retractable roof of the Olympic Stadium never properly worked and on several occasions has torn, prompting the stadium to be closed for extended periods of time for repairs.
 The failure of the Montreal Expos baseball club is largely blamed on the failure of the Olympic Stadium to transition into an effective and popular venue for the club – given the massive capacity of the stadium, it often looked unimpressive even with regular crowds in excess of 20,000 spectators.

 The Quebec provincial government took over construction when it became evident in 1975 that work had fallen far behind schedule.
 Work was still ongoing just weeks before the opening date, and the tower was not built.
 Mayor Jean Drapeau had confidently predicted in 1970 that "the Olympics can no more have a deficit than a man can have a baby", but the debt racked up to a billion dollars that the Quebec government mandated the city pay in full.
 This would prompt cartoonist Aislin to draw a pregnant Drapeau on the telephone saying, "Allo, Morgentaler?" in reference to a Montreal abortion provider.